Bone Metastases

 There are three reasons cancer spreads to the bone:

-• Blood Flow: There is a lot of blood flow to the bone and bone marrow.
-Once cancer cells get into the blood vessels, they can travel all over the body.
-They often go where there is the highest flow of blood.
+- Blood Flow: There is a lot of blood flow to your bone and bone marrow.
+Once cancer cells get into blood vessels, they can travel all over your body.
+They often go where there is the most blood flow.

-• Adhesive Molecules: Tumor cells put out adhesive (sticky) molecules that can stick to the bone marrow and bone.
-This can cause the tumor to signal for more bone to be destroyed and for more tumor to grow within the bone.
+- Adhesive (sticky) Molecules: Tumor cells put out adhesive molecules that can stick to your bone marrow and bone.
+These molecules tell the tumor to destroy more bone and to grow more cancer cells inside the bone.

-• Growth Factors: The bone has a lot of growth factors.
-These growth factors signal cells to divide, grow, and mature.
+- Growth Factors: The bone has a lot of growth factors that tell cells to divide, grow, and mature.
 As the cancer attacks the bone, these growth factors are released and cause tumor cells to grow.

 What are the signs of bone metastasis?